Currently set to Index

 • Find high-converting offers for products that fit your niche

 Meanwhile, ads can also add expenses for affiliate marketers.
-Public media outlet Marketplace reported in February 2023 that small businesses have no choice but to keep on spending no matter how much ads cost.
+Public media outlet Marketplace reported that small businesses have no choice but to keep on spending no matter how much ads cost.
 The expenses on ads can be affected by updates implemented by mobile companies.
-For instance, Marketplace reported that when Apple started allowing users to opt out of tracking, a business owner had to put ads in front of more people.
+When Apple allowed users to opt out of tracking, a business owner had to spend more to put ads in front of more people.
 If you use Facebook Ads, you have to spend $24 to $32 (ads will run for at least 7 days) to get more sales or visitors to your website.

 It takes five minutes to three years to make your first money in affiliate marketing, according to top answers from Quora.
-Steven Horne, an affiliate marketer since 2015, says earning your first money in affiliate marketing depends on several things.
-Steven said those who have a following on social media sites and are active in making content could make a commission “within 5 minutes.”
+Steven Horne, an affiliate marketer since 2015, says earning your first money depends on several things.
+Those who have a following on social media could make a commission “within 5 minutes.”
 However, he added that beginners could take a week or up to 3 years to earn money in affiliate marketing.

 A marketing specialist shared that he also said he made money in 2 weeks even without spending on ads.
-Another commenter who is a data consultant took about 8 months before making money with affiliate marketing.
+Another commenter said it took about 8 months to make money with affiliate marketing.
 Lastly, Nannie Dokez shared that making money with affiliate marketing needs persistence.
 Nannie took 6 months to try all the methods.
 In the 7th month, he earned $41.15 from the product he was promoting.

 PRO TIP: